AllianceQ

 In October 2026, AllianceQ will gather in Atlanta for a sacred time of rest, reconnection, and renewal for leaders who are Queer + Called.

-This year’s gathering takes place in collaboration with several partner organizations who share our commitment to resourcing LGBTQIA+ leadership and strengthening justice-centered communities.
+This year’s gathering takes place in collaboration with several partner organizations, including The Rustin Institute for Leadership Development through their IGNYTE 2026 Symposium, which shares our commitment to resourcing LGBTQIA+ leadership and strengthening justice-centered communities.

 Together we will gather at the National Center for Civil and Human Rights, a place that reflects the moral and historical commitments that shape our work.